 Carol (Todd Haynes, 2015)

 Carol begins with a man interrupting a conversation between two women, Carol Aird and Therese Belivet.
 The women are sitting at a table, apparently having a casual conversation.
 By the end of the film we will have understood the weight of this exchange, but for now we can only register the effect of the man forcibly imposing his presence.
 Carol is visibly annoyed, she is trying to keep her cool before leaving the table and the scene.
 Only later will we know the turmoil behind the façade.
 Therese is embarrassed, in her eyes the reflection of the fight within her because she realizes, and it will happen again, that she has no control over the situation.
 This is just the first of many instances where women’s intimate space is invaded by men.
 Repeatedly over the course of Carol and Therese’s story, they face male gaze and male ire, men trying to make them reason according to male logic.
 With the exception of Harge Aird, Haynes does not show us how low men can get when they fail to take a relationship between two women into consideration.
-The male characters cannot accept a thing such as two women in love, and Haynes makes no effort to give us a man able to think otherwise.
+The male characters cannot accept a thing such as two women in love, and Haynes makes no effort to explore the dark side of more than one man.
+One is enough for him.
 Considering some of the comments I hear in my everyday life on gender-related topics, Haynes has all the reasons to be cynical.

 In posing love as the central node of a web of questions and answers, Carol refuses to make sense of the connection it creates between two people and prefers to live it open.
 And rightly so.
 Love is the reason we unreasonably fall for someone, and it’s not often that a film can capture so well the poor chances we have to explain what is happening to us.
 The more I look at Carol, the more it seems like the peak of Todd Haynes’ career, something he is going to come to terms with for the rest of his life.